unrealwork/axibase-collector/jobs/socrata-tutorial.md

    ![Figure 9](images/Figure9.png)

 9. Press `Add`.
 10. Press `Test`.
-To view descriptions of each of the fields show below, click [here](https://github.com/axibase/axibase-collector-docs/blob/master/jobs/socrata.md#job-configuration).
+To view descriptions of each of the fields shown below, click [here](https://github.com/axibase/axibase-collector-docs/blob/master/jobs/socrata.md#job-configuration).

     ![Figure 10](images/Figure10.png)

 11. After pressing the `Test` button, you should get the following output.
 We have downloaded a part of the JSON file (file limitation 1 Mb) and generated commands based off of the dataset configuration (series, property, message, metric, and entity tags).
-You may now save this configuration (by clicking the `Save` button shown in the image from step 10), and run this job in ATSD to begin working with this dataset.
+You may now save this configuration (by clicking the `Save` button shown in the image from step 10) and run the job in Collector.
+This will send generated commands to ATSD, which will enable you to begin working with this dataset.

     ![Figure 11](images/Figure11.png)